 ≡ Menu

-Tracking General Motors Vehicle Wholesale Number By Region
+Tracking General Motors Vehicle Wholesale By Segment

 A 1958 GM Oldsmobile vehicle.
 Flickr Image.

-This article keeps track of General Motors (NYSE:GM) vehicle wholesale figures.
+This article presents General Motors (NYSE: GM) vehicle wholesale figures.

 (2) Total vehicle sales.

-What Is Wholesale Vehicle Sales
+What Is Vehicle Wholesale

-However, wholesale numbers do not include vehicles sold by GM’s joint ventures or affiliates such as those in China in which GM does not have a controlling interest.
+However, wholesale numbers do not include vehicles sold by GM’s joint ventures or affiliates, such as those in China in which GM does not have a controlling interest.

 Here is a quote extracted from GM’s statements regarding wholesale deliveries.

-• “We present both wholesale and total vehicle sales data to assist in the analysis of our revenue and our market share.
+• “We present wholesale and total vehicle sales data to assist in the analysis of our revenue and our market share.

 Wholesale vehicle sales data correlates to our revenue recognized from the sale of vehicles, which is the largest component of Automotive net sales and revenue.”